Gay Chechen men tell of torture, mass arrests

 One major Russian newspaper, Novaya Gazeta, which first reported the story, says "its entire staff" is now at risk of reprisals.

-Russia has a checkered record on gay rights, breaking up gay pride marches, even passing anti-gay propaganda laws.
+Russia has a checkered record on gay rights, breaking up gay pride marches and even passing anti-gay propaganda laws.

 But the strong allegations emerging from Chechnya are unprecedented and have provoked an international backlash.